trombik/Mini-Drawers-Ultimate/README.md

 When the runner of house is not printed well, try 0% infill.
 The infill often creates nonuniform shape.
 Without infill, the strength is just enough.

+Be sure to avoid stringing.
+Stringing produces bad prints.
+See [Cura Retraction Settings: How to Avoid Stringing](https://all3dp.com/2/cura-retraction-settings-how-to-avoid-stringing/).

+In addition custom retraction settings, disabling combing in Travel setting produces better results.
+See [Travel settings](https://support.ultimaker.com/hc/en-us/articles/360012611299-Travel-settings).

+Layer hight should be 0.2 mm.
+0.1 mm layer hight produces better prints, but unacceptably long to print.
+For example, 2x2 house takes 7 hours with 0.1 mm, 3.5 hours with 0.2 mm.